top of page

 • Decision-making frameworks

 Resilient businesses don’t panic under pressure.
-They pivot with purpose.
-Or remain resolute with anticipation of a goal achieve by end of the exercise.
+They pivot with purpose or remain resolute with anticipation of achieving their goals by the end of the exercise.

 Execution: Turning Plans Into Action

-Almost the anti -climax of every story.
-At BforB, we met brilliant minds and entrepreneurs whose vision are very inspiring only to crumble at final stage of implementation.
+Almost the anti-climax of every story.
+At BforB, we meet brilliant minds and entrepreneurs whose visions are very inspiring, only to crumble at the final stage of implementation.
 Planning without execution is theatre.

 Build execution into your plan as always, do it in a bitesize manner that suits your team: